NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

     </Content>
  ```

-By default, everything gets added to the root of the `content` and `contentFiles\any\<target_framework>` folder within a package and preserves the relative directory structure, unless you specify a package path:
+By default, everything gets added to the root of the `content` and `contentFiles\any\<target_framework>` folder within a package and preserves the relative folder structure, unless you specify a package path:

 ```xml
 <Content Include="..\win7-x64\libuv.txt">